 The Future Of CAD

 Since then, 3D modeling has become the norm in sheet metal fabrication shops around the world.
-Unlike 2D modeling, “3D CAD models of sheet metal products consists a wealth of information that can be leveraged across the entire product development process,” according to Metalworking World Magazine.
+Unlike 2D modeling, “3D CAD models of sheet metal products consist of a wealth of information that can be leveraged across the entire product development process,” according to Metalworking World Magazine.

 “As a fabricator, you are missing out big time on taking productivity to the next level” if you continue uses 2D modeling.
 Using CAD software for 3D modeling allows for design flexibility, better communication and collaboration among fabricators and welders, and the opportunity for automation.